 Make Sure I Have All the Necessary Gear or Equipment

 Lacking the required gear or equipment can cause a lot of issues during a photoshoot.
 Hence, I make sure that I have everything I need to take fantastic shots.
 What I need to pull off a particular photo session depends on the desires of the client.
-For example, if the client is a restaurant or food company and I’m taking a photo of a meal then one piece of equipment I should consider is food photo backdrops suitable for the product.
+For example, if the client is a restaurant or food company owner and I’m taking a photo of their restaurant meal, then one piece of equipment I should consider is food photo backdrops suitable for the product.
 Sometimes the client will want dazzling effects that will require one or two props to pull off.
 I make an effort to get it, even if it means borrowing from friends.
 Sometimes, I rent the equipment or buy it if I have the finances.

 Additionally, I prepare the photography gear/equipment prior to the photo session.
 I do this by:

-• Checking my cameras’ settings and condition
+- Checking my cameras’ settings and condition

-• Cleaning the equipment
+- Cleaning the equipment

-• Charging batteries
+- Charging batteries

 Keep Time